ibrahimGamal01/Coding/1.Hashing/README.md

    - For each new student, the probability that they have a unique last four digits decreases.
    - Multiply `probabilityNoMatch` by `(numPossibleDigits - i) / numPossibleDigits` for each student `i`.
 3. **Calculate the complement**: The probability of at least one match is `1 - probabilityNoMatch`.
-4. **Output the result**: Print the calculated probability.
+4. **Output the result**: Print the probability.

 ----

-### Birthday Attack Code Explanation
+### Code Explanation

-#### Problem Statement
 Find two different ASCII strings whose SHA-1 hashes have the same high-order 40 bits (first 10 hexadecimal digits).
 Return the two strings and the number of SHA-1 hash calculations performed.

-#### Method
-The method used is a form of a birthday attack, where we exploit the high probability of collisions in hash functions given a large enough set of random inputs.
+- The birthday attack code finds actual hash collisions by exploiting the high probability of collisions in large enough sets of random inputs, using a dictionary to efficiently detect collisions.

 #### Detailed Code Explanation